oruga-ui/oruga/packages/oruga/src/components/icon/examples/Icon.md

 ### Custom icon component

 ::: tip
-You can set the `iconComponent` config option to render icons with the vue-fontawesome component (it should works with other Vue icon components).
+You can set the `iconComponent` config option to render icons with the vue-fontawesome component (it should work with other Vue icon components as well).
 :::

 ```js